tlswg/tls13-spec/draft-ietf-tls-tls13.md

 The server is permitted to request client authentication at any time after the handshake has completed by sending a CertificateRequest message.
+Servers MUST NOT send this message unless explicitly allowed by an application profile.
+Clients who receive a disallowed CertificateRequest SHOULD terminate the connection.

-The client SHOULD respond with the appropriate Authentication messages.
+When allowed by application profile, the client SHOULD respond with the appropriate Authentication messages.
 If the client chooses to authenticate, it MUST send Certificate, CertificateVerify, and Finished.
 If it declines, it MUST send a Certificate message containing no certificates followed by Finished.

 Note: Because client authentication may require prompting the user, servers MUST be prepared for some delay, including receiving an